 Resident shall be entitled to dine in any of the CCRC's dining options and charges for the food and beverages, except for alcoholic beverages, of the Resident and any guest of the Resident shall be deducted from such Declining Balance Meal Credit.
-Upon termination of this Agreement, any unused portion of the Declining Balance Meal Credit shall be forfeited.
+Upon termination of this Agreement pursuant to Sections 8.a.iii or 8.c.ii, any unused portion of the Declining Balance Meal Credit shall be forfeited.
+Upon termination of this Agreement pursuant to Sections 8.a.ii, 8.b.i, 8.b.ii or 8.c.i, any unused portion of the Declining Balance Meal Credit shall be refunded to the Resident or Resident's estate as applicable.
 If the monthly charges of the Resident exceed the amount of the monthly Declining Balance Meal Credit, such additional charges shall be billed to the Resident on a monthly basis.